awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/5_compare_performance.md

 ![Preview table](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/10_3_PreviewTable.png)

-Looking at the data we can see, as we mentioned at the beginning, this is a dataset listing customer orders.
-Let's run a test query where we want to obtain the orders in a specific `country`.
+Looking at the data you can see, as you mentioned at the beginning, this is a dataset listing customer orders.
+Let's run a test query where you want to obtain the orders in a specific `country`.

 **5.4.** **CSV data**: